OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/ConditionalActions.rst

 Methods, Selection, and Repeating Actions
 =========================================

+   “Computer Science is not programming.
+Rather, programming is the medium for our art, just as writing is the medium for English and other majors.
+   And, like all writing, it is refined by rewriting.
+The trick is to do the rewriting in your head before your fingers hit the keys.”
+   -- Nick Parlante

 In the previous chapter, you learned how to create instances of existing classes and invoke their methods.
 In this chapter, you will take the next step as a software designer: creating your own custom subclasses, defining new